rishabhsingh9396-collab/netflix-eda-project/README.md

 # netflix-eda-project# Netflix EDA Project
+This project performs a basic Exploratory Data Analysis (EDA) on the Netflix Titles dataset.
+It includes data cleaning, visualizations, insights, and a Netflix-style presentation.
 A simple exploratory data analysis project based on the **Netflix Titles dataset**.

 ## Dataset Source